 Check everything while visiting the selected house:

-During the visit of the selected property, it is important to check everything,
+During the visit to the selected property, it is important to check everything,

-Meaning, to check if all the equipment is working well and look carefully at the general state of the construction (walls, roof, frame, floor).
+Meaning, to check if all the equipment is working well and looking carefully at the general state of the construction (walls, roof, frame, floor).

 This type of work that might be affecting the structure of the building can generally imply significant costs which can make the property cost heavily unaffordable